zishon89us/node-cheat/awsome/README.md

 *   Semantic versioning specifications have become the core part of Node.js development.
 It is also known as semver.
 The NPM provides packages that stimulate semver practices.
 *   In computer programming, cohesion refers to the degree to which the elements inside a module belong together.
 *   The destructuring assignment syntax is a JavaScript expression that makes it possible to extract data from arrays or objects into distinct variables.
+*   Node.js 8.0.0 has been delayed and will ship on or around May 30th.